|Basque Country . Spain|

 Once this new line is in operation the current connection between Olabeaga to La Naja via Parke-Guggenheim along the river Nervión can be dismantled to finish the new development area Abandoibarra between the Guggenheim Museum and the new Euskalduna Congress and Concert Hall.
 Instead a tram line from San Mamés via Abandoibarra along the river to the city centre at Arriaga Theatre and further on to Atxuri (EuskoTren Station) was built.

 The Basque Railways operate two lines in the Bilbao area.
-After the remaining stretch of the former Plentzia line between (San Ignacio -) Deustu and Casco Viejo (double track and partly in tunnels) was closed on 10 May 2010 to be rebuilt for the future metro line 3, Euskotren's line 4 now only runs from Casco Viejo/Zazpi Kaleak to Lezama.
+After the remaining stretch of the former Plentzia line between (San Ignacio -) Deustu and Casco Viejo (double track and partly in tunnels) was closed on 10 May 2010 to be rebuilt for the future metro line 3, Euskotren's line 4 now only runs from Casco Viejo/Zazpi Kaleak to Lezama (every 30 minutes).

 The second line starts at Atxuri and runs via a new transfer station with Metro at Bolueta out to Lemoa (15-minutes interval) where the line splits into a branch to Gernika / Bermeo and another one to Durango / Eibar (both branches served every 30 minutes).FEVE

-FEVE (Ferrocarriles de Vía Estrecha - Narrow Gauge Railways) operates and reopens some narrow gauge lines along the Spanish northern coast (for example Bilbao - Santander - Oviedo).
-One branch is operated as a suburban service from Bilbao to Balmaseda with a 30-minutes headway with 4 stations in the built-up metropolitan area of Bilbao (Bilbao station which is situated close to Abando, Ametzola, Basurto and Zorrotza).Puente de Vizcaya - Bizkaia Zubia: El Puente Colgante (The 'Hanging' Bridge)
+FEVE (Ferrocarriles de Vía Estrecha - Narrow Gauge Railways - now integrated into Renfe) operates some narrow gauge lines along the Spanish northern coast (for example Bilbao - Santander - Oviedo).
+One branch is operated as a suburban service from Bilbao to Balmaseda with a 30-minutes headway with 4 stations in the built-up metropolitan area of Bilbao (Bilbao station which is situated close to Abando, Ametzola, Basurto-Hospital and Zorrotza).Puente de Vizcaya - Bizkaia Zubia: El Puente Colgante (The 'Hanging' Bridge)

 Another very special means of transport in the Greater Bilbao area is the Transporter Bridge between Portugalete and Areeta (Las Arenas).
 It's over 100 years old and transports people and cars across the river Nervión every few minutes.Funicular de Artxanda